Hike the Inca Trail to Machu Picchu: A Local Guide’s Review

 The Inca Trail isn’t the easiest way to reach the Historic Sanctuary of Machu Picchu—getting to the civilization’s most monumental relic shouldn’t be after all.
 But it is the best.

-As this review will show you, the Inca Trail, or Capac Ñan in Quechua, is a difficult hike.
+The Inca Trail isn’t just a hike, it’s the story of an entire civilization.
+Winding from tundra to cloud forests and amid remnants of centuries-old pilgrimages, every step takes you deeper into the history of this lost empire; your foot patter echoing off dirt paths marked in blood, sweat, and tears.
+As this review will show you, the Inca Trail, or Capac Ñan in Quechua, is a difficult hike to Machu Picchu.
 But once you finally break through the mist and lay your eyes on Machupijchu, you’ll see why this monument built at the height of the empire was fit for royalty—or even the gods.
 And why it’s one of the greatest marvels of South America today.

 Pros and Cons of hiking the Inca Trail

 Unique blend of intact nature and historic sites

 Permits are limited

 You’ll experience 4 seasons in a matter of days